odoe/odoenet/markdown-pages/blog/edit-sessions/index.md

 That's a really useful feature of the Editor widget, it is highly configurable.
 That's amazing right!

-Now what I want to do is populate the clientside static copy of my layer.
+Now what I want to do is populate the clientside copy of my layer.

 ```js
 whenFalse(layerView, "updating", async () => {